mikecurtis1/Hierarchy/README.md

 	...
 ```

-Tags are then ranked by frequency of occurance.
+Tags are then ranked by frequency of occurrence.

 `print_r($t->getTagRanks());`